STEllAR-GROUP/tutorials/cscs2016/session3/README.md

     * HPX_WITH_PARCELPORT_MPI_MULTITHREADED: Yes
     * HPX_WITH_PARCELPORT_TCP: depends, but usually Yes
-    * HPX_WITH_PARCEL_PROFILING: (still under development), but will give details about parcel counts and sizes etc.
+    * HPX_WITH_PARCEL_PROFILING: (still under development), but will give details about parcel traces/dependencies to help with profiling

 ---
 class: center, middle